thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ## How do you use synthetic events to build an interactive React application?

-In this article, you're going to practice how to handle synthetic events and how to leverage their properties in a variety of common use cases.
+Now, it's time to practice handling synthetic events while leveraging their properties in a variety of common use cases.
 React [supports a ton of synthetic events](https://facebook.github.io/react/docs/events.html#supported-events), but we're only going to focus on the most common ones.
+Type the following code examples *by hand* and run them to make sure they work.
+Resist the urge to copy-and-paste!

+**NOTE:** The surrounding HTML structure has been omitted on purpose.
+From here on out, you're responsible for implementing it.

 - [Form events](#form-events)
   - [Textfield input](#textfield-input)